 The signature field shall contain an identifying number assigned by the initiator and shall be unique within the context of a queue.
 Individual data buffers are uniquely identified by the combination of queue and signature.
-For a particular queue, an initiator shall not reuse a signature value until either the connection has been reset (see 0) or a status block has been received for a subsequent ORB in same the queue.
+For a particular queue, an initiator shall not reuse a signature value until either the connection queue has been reset shutdown (see 6.4.2) or a status block has been received for a subsequent ORB in the same queue.
 This field is used to facilitate the resumption of data transfer after a bus reset or other transient interruption while minimizing retransmission of data securely stored prior to the interruption (see 7.5).